Skip to content

 If no headers or query parameters match, the default intake-head pool will process the incoming request.

-Dynamic routing with headers⚓︎
+Dynamic routing using headers⚓︎

 The reverse proxy can inspect a standard or configurable set of HTTP headers and match header values exactly or by regular expression to select a non-default intake pool.